GrennMilo/NH3CrackProcessor/ReadMe.md

 - **Visibility**: Toggle the visibility of specific data series
 - **Zoom Level**: Zoom in on specific time periods
 - **Data Range**: Focus on specific data ranges

+#### 5. Original vs Interpolated Data Views

+The application allows users to visualize the distinction between original data points and interpolated data:

+- **Original Data Only**: Show only the original data points as markers
+- **All Data**: Show both original and interpolated data
+- **Show Gaps**: Highlight gaps in the data where interpolation has been limited

+This feature helps users understand which parts of the visualization are based on actual measurements versus interpolation.

 ### Interactive Plot Features